SpikeInterface/spikeinterface/doc/development/development.rst

 ``doc/scripts/``
 called ``auto-release-notes.sh``.
 Run it with ``bash auto-release-notes.sh`` and it will create the release notes for the module specific changes.

-To run the script you will need to authorize to GitHub for the first time.
+The first time you run the script, GitHub will guide you through an authorization process if you've not already done so.

 The signature of the script is: